 Neanderthal populations (Homo neanderthalensis) in Europe endured many environmental changes, including large shifts in climate between glacial and interglacial conditions, while living in a habitat that was colder overall than settings where most other hominin species lived.
 Some of the environmental shifts they endured involved rapid swings between cold and warm climate.

 The Neanderthals were able to adjust their behavior to fit the circumstances.
 During cold, glacial periods, they focused on hunting reindeer, which are cold-adapted animals.
 During warmer, interglacial periods, they hunted red deer.
-During extreme cold periods, they shifted their range southwards into warmer conditions.
+During extreme cold periods, they shifted their range southwards toward warmer environments.

 Neanderthals and modern humans had different ways of dealing with environmental fluctuation and the survival challenges it posed.
 Modern humans, Homo sapiens, had specialized tools to extract a variety of dietary resources.
 They also had broad social networks as shown by the exchange of goods over a long distance.
 They used symbols as a means of communicating and storing information.
 Neanderthals did not make tools that were as specialized as those of modern humans who moved from Africa into Europe sometime around 46,000 years ago.
-The Neanderthals usually did not exchange materials over so wide a distance.
+The Neanderthals usually did not exchange materials over so wide a distance as Homo sapiens.
 They occasionally produced symbolic artifacts.
 Despite many climatic fluctuations, modern humans were able to expand their range over Europe and Asia, and into new areas such as Australia and the Americas.
 Neanderthals went extinct.
 This evidence suggests that adaptability to varying environments was one of the key differences between these two evolutionary cousins.

-Overall, the evidence shows that hominins were able to adapt to changing environments.
-The genus Homo, to which our species belongs, also had the capacity to adjust to a variety of environmental conditions all over the world.
-Homo sapiens is especially able to cope with a broad range of climatic conditions, hot and cold environments, arid and moist ones, and with all kinds of varying vegetation.
+Overall, the evidence shows that hominins were able to adapt to changing environments to different degrees.
+The genus Homo, to which our species belongs, had the capacity to adjust to a variety of environmental conditions, and Homo sapiens is especially able to cope with a broad range of climatic conditions, hot and cold environments, arid and moist ones, and with all kinds of varying vegetation.
 We use resources from a vast variety of plants and animals and use many specialized tools.
 We have many social contacts and means of exchanging resources and information to help us survive in a constantly changing world.

-Humans today represent the one species that has survived of what has been a diverse evolutionary tree, composed of species that had a variety of adaptations and ways of life.
+Humans today represent the one species that has survived from the diversity of hominin species.
 Despite their very close relationship with our species, and despite the fact that all of them possessed some combination of features that characterize humans today, these earlier species and their ways of life are now extinct.
-The question ahead is how well our sources of resilience as a species will succeed as our alterations to the landscape, atmosphere, and water sources interact with the tendency of Earth’s environment to shift all on its own.
-This is an ‘experiment’ just now unfolding, one that has never been tried before.
+The question ahead is how well our sources of resilience as a species will succeed as our alterations of the landscape, atmosphere, and water interact with the tendency of Earth’s environment to shift all on its own.
+This is an ‘experiment’ just now unfolding, one that has never occurred before.
 The intensity of environmental change seems likely to create entirely new survival challenges for the lone hominin species on the planet, and many other organisms as well.